Covid-19 Policies and Guidance

 Everyone involved, and we mean everyone - players, coaches, club officials, match officials, volunteers, parents/carers, and facility providers - has a role to play in ensuring the guidance is followed and everyone is kept safe.

 If anyone feels they are not able to follow the guidance set out above then we will not permit their attendance at training.
 We are not able to make exceptions.

 In competitive training and match play, physical contact is allowed, but for all other activity (e.g. warm- ups/cool-downs) the Government guidance on two-metre social distancing should be observed.
-All participants need to recognise that the risks cannot be completely eradicated but with caution and care they can be reduced.
+In order to minimise the risk to our players our training sessions are designed to keep contact to a minimum (both between players or with the equipment).
+However all participants need to recognise that the risks cannot be completely eradicated but with caution and care they can be reduced.

 If you have any reservations about returning to training please ensure that you have discussed this specifically with us.
 We will endeavour to agree how/if these can be met within current Government COVID-19 and FA guidance.

 Importantly there is no pressure to return.
 Each player will need to decide when to return to contact football, based on his or her own circumstances.
 Anyone who is deemed vulnerable in respect of COVID-19 is reminded to follow the Government’s or any medical advice, only returning to football when it’s safe or right for them to do so.

 Although there appears to be a lot to remember, we will guide you as required at the sessions and keep you updated of any changes.
 We do not believe that this should detract us from the reason we play football in the first place – to have fun, get fit, and help with our symptoms.

 These are difficult times for everyone, and as a community club we have a collective responsibility to look out for each other, our families and the wider community.
 If you decide to join us, then by complying with these rules you will play an important part in trying to get our beautiful game, and life in general, back to some form of much needed normality.